Real Estate Closings

 For example, a seller may be quite far into the foreclosure process with the lender or mortgage holder, but they may still enter into a PASA with you in an effort to avoid a Final Judgement of Foreclosure.
 Timing is everything, however, and we can assist you with every step of the foreclosure and sale process.
 We can negotiate with the lender, work with the lender’s attorney, file necessary documents with the Court, and create and implement a timeline that works in the best interest of all parties.

-2. Via Public Auction
+2. Acquiring Property Via Public Auction

 This is slightly different from the above example because, by the time the property reaches a public auction, there has already been an entry of a Final Judgment of Foreclosure.
 While obtaining a foreclosed property via public auction can yield a great deal, it can also come with legal challenges that we are fully prepared to help you navigate.